learn-co-students/project-euler-factorial-digit-sum-q-000/README.md

 ## Instructions

-- Write a method, factorial_digit_sum, that returns the factorial of the number passed in.
+- Write a method, factorial, that returns the factorial of the number passed in.
 It should work for arbitrarily large n (at least up to n = 100).

   ### Example

-  factorial_digit_sum(4) would return 24:
+  factorial(4) would return 24:
   * 4 * 3 -> 12
   * 4 * 3 * 2 -> 24
   * 4 * 3 * 2 * 1 -> 24